 The combination of land uses within the basin has the potential to generate pollutants from numerous sources.
 Without proper best management practices, everything from industrial and agricultural processes to everyday activities, such as lawn care and auto maintenance, have the potential to introduce pollutants to area waterways.
 Ongoing urban development as predicted by expected population growth, will also increase impervious cover, which will ultimately generate nonpoint source pollution.
 Continued population growth within the region will also increase the volume of domestic wastewater effluent while initiating numerous construction projects that require Municipal Separate Storm Sewer System (MS4) discharge permits.
-With significant volumetric increases in wastewater discharges, including wastewater treatment facility (WWTF) effluents and MS4 discharges, the potential for point source pollution sources within the region.
+With significant volumetric increases in wastewater discharges, including wastewater treatment facility (WWTF) effluents and MS4 discharges, the potential for point source pollutants will increase.
+Failing OSSFs, pet waste, illegal dumping, and illicit discharges are potential pollution sources within the region.
 Considering the broad range of land uses, looking at pollutants on a watershed scale allows for simultaneous analysis of potential pollution sources in multiple water bodies.
 Potential sources of FIB are discussed in Section 4, Historical Data Review.